Self-paced

 The dendrogram allows visualizing the hierarchical structure of the clusters and the distance between them.
 The horizontal cuts in the dendrogram determine the number of clusters obtained by cutting the tree at a certain height.

 Hierarchical clustering is useful when the optimal number of clusters is not known in advance or when it is desired to explore the hierarchical structure of the data.
-However, it can be computationally expensive on large data sets due to the need to calculate all distances between data points.
+However, it can be computationally expensive on large data sets due to the need to calculate all the distances between data points.

 Implementation